13 Budget-Friendly Bathroom Makeover Ideas

 Get a new look and stay on budget

 If you plan your design, shop smart and invest some sweat equity, you can have a $25,000 bathroom remodel for a fraction of the price.
 Don’t believe us?
 Well, we updated this bathroom with new wall and floor tile, a new vanity and top, and new plumbing fixtures.
 Then we framed the mirror and added glass shelves above the toilet, all for less than $3,000.
 And we did it all with materials purchased at home centers.
 For this article, we worked with kitchen and bath designer extraordinaire Lori Jo Krengel.
-The following pages feature Lori Jo’s advice for dramatic bathroom improvements that are easy on the wallet.
+The following tips feature Lori Jo’s advice for dramatic bathroom improvements that are easy on the wallet.
 Lori Jo Krengel is a Certified Master Kitchen and Bath Designer and the president of Kitchens by Krengel, Inc., an award-winning design firm in St. Paul.
 Lori Jo combines style and function to create bathrooms that meet specific budgets.
 She recommends consulting a designer before remodeling a bathroom to avoid common mistakes.
 Expect to pay $100 to $125 for a one-hour meeting.
-Find more easy home DIY projects FamilyHandyman.com.

 1. Use extended light fixtures over medicine cabinets

 Light fixtures that sit close to the wall won’t cast adequate light over a medicine cabinet.
 Installing a light fixture with a long neck is an easy solution.
 Buy one that places the light bulb above and in front of the mirror.
 Cost: $20 and up